rsrgrimm/rsrgrimm.github.io/index.md

 author_profile: true
 ---

-Welcome to my data science portfolio.
+I'm Reed Grimm.
+Welcome to my site, which includes information about me and a portfolio of some of my recent data science work.
-Here you’ll find projects in machine learning, data analytics, and visualization.